brandonyongys/brandonyongys.github.io/aboutme.md

 comments: true
 ---

-My name is Brandon Yong.
-This is my GitHub account to display any data science projects I have completed in the past.

-Some basic background information about myself:
+Hello!
+Welcome to my Github.
+I have just officially started my Github page although I've had this for over many years.
+I am primarily using this to showcase any project I have done, be it from some random analysis to replication of a deep learning paper.

-* Currently working as a research associate/project officer in [Nanyang Technological University (NTU)][NTU] with a primary focus in application of Generative Adversarial Network in the financial field
+I am currently working as a research associate /project officer at Nanyang Technological University (NTU)][NTU] and my current project is primarily focusing on application of Generative Adversarial Network (GAN) in the financial field.
+Despite the focus, I am greatly interested in research related to language and geospatial data.
+So, naturally I am doing my own personal research and study on them.

-* Currently pursuing a part time Master of Science (Statistics) in [National University of Singapore (NUS)][NUS]
-* Graduated with a Bachelor in Engineering (Chemical Engineering) from [NTU][NTU] in 2016
+Through my work and personal study, I know that I am not of PhD material yet as there is still much more for me to learn.
+Like that, there are known knowns and known unknowns but there is also unknown knowns and unknown unknowns.
+So hopefully, through my work and personal study, I can discover and learn those unknown knowns and unknown unknowns as well.
+That is partially why I am currently pursuing a Master in Science (Statistics) in [National University of Singapore (NUS)][NUS] on a part time basis.

 Side note: I would like to say thank you to [Dean](https://deanattali.com/) for this wonderful layout.